budimanfajarf/web/content/posts/getting-errors-order-taxonomies-when-deploy-hugo-site-to-netlify.md

 Then what's the solutions?
 If you have the same errors or similar like I got, you can try 2 options.

-First you can change the code like second code approuch above, so that can runs on Hugo version you running on Netlify.
+First you can change the code like second code approach above, so that can runs on Hugo version you running on Netlify.

 Or you can do like what I do